claytongnoblit/derot-website/marketing/Social-Profiles-2026-07-26/DeRot-Social-Profiles-Kit-2026-07-26.md

 - **Category:** Health & Wellness Website, or App Page if Meta offers it for your page type
 - **Website:** derot.org

-**Short description / Intro** (154/255 chars):
+**Short description / Intro** (144/255 chars):
 > Regulate, don't restrict.
-DeRot is a 60-second nervous-system reset built into the apps that wind you up — not another screen-time blocker.
+DeRot is a 60-second calm reset built into the apps that wind you up — not another screen-time blocker.
 Coming to iOS.

 **Long "About" story:**
-> Scrolling quietly spikes your nervous system — heart rate up, shoulders tight, breath shallow — and you don't notice, because the feed is holding your attention while your body does the stressing.
+> Scrolling quietly winds you up — shoulders tight, breath shallow, mind still racing — and you don't notice, because the feed is holding your attention while your body does the stressing.
 >
 > DeRot doesn't block your apps or track your screen time.
-It meets you mid-scroll with a 60-second, evidence-backed breathing reset — slow, exhale-weighted breathing that activates your vagus nerve and brings your heart rate back down.
+It meets you mid-scroll with a 60-second calming breath exercise — slow, exhale-weighted breathing that brings you back down.
 No willpower, no lockouts, no guilt trip.
 >
-> It's not woo.
-It's physiology.
+> Regulate, don't restrict.
 >
 > Landing on iOS soon.
 Follow along at derot.org.